JTagorda/template-master-detail-ng/README.md

 It has 4 global style files that are located at the root of the app folder:
 - `_app-variables.scss` - holds the global SASS variables that are imported on each component's styles.
-- `app.scss` - the global common style sheet.
+- `_app-common.scss` - the global common style sheet.
 These style rules are applied to both Android and iOS.
-- `platform.android.scss` - the global Android style sheet.
+- `app.android.scss` - the global Android style sheet.
 These style rules are applied to Android only.
-- `platform.ios.scss` - the global iOS style sheet.
+- `app.ios.scss` - the global iOS style sheet.
 These style rules are applied to iOS only.

 Each component has 3 style files located in its folder:
 - `_page-name.scss` - the component common style sheet.
 These style rules are applied to both Android and iOS.